-Having delivered Coaching for Health training courses over the last five years (LINK), we were commissioned by Health Education England, along with the Tavistock Institute (LINK) to conduct a strategic review into health coaching, with the aim of making recommendations on the most effective investment they could make in pursuing the approach.
+Having delivered Coaching for Health training courses since 2011, we were commissioned by Health Education England, along with the Tavistock Institute to conduct a strategic review into health coaching, with the aim of making recommendations on the most effective investment they could make in pursuing the approach.

 The review involved an extensive literature review, over seventy-five interviews, a workshop and online consultation with experts, commissioners, educators and providers from across the country.

 Based on the findings, we co-produced two resources to best support high quality health coaching programmes:

 A quality framework – for the commissioning of high quality programmes, which has sections outlining good practice in the design, delivery, evaluation and sustaining health coaching approaches, with linked examples under each.